Warner Bros.: International distribution arrangements

-Since January 1, 2021, Warner Bros. films are distributed through Universal Pictures in Hong Kong citing WarnerMedia's closure of its Hong Kong theatrical office.
-On January 12, 2021, Warner Bros. handles the theatrical distribution of Universal Pictures films in Brazil.
+Since January 1, 2021, Warner Bros. films are distributed through Universal Pictures in Hong Kong, Mexico, Australia and New Zealand citing WarnerMedia's closure of its Hong Kong theatrical office with the Universal Pictures International logo appearing before the Warner Bros.
+Pictures logo starting with The Batman.
+As of 2024, Warner Bros. currently handles theatrical distribution of Universal Pictures films in Brazil, India and the Philippines.

 In August 2022, Warner Bros.
-Pictures entered into a multi-year deal for distributing MGM films outside the United States, including on home entertainment.
+Pictures entered into a multi-year deal for distributing MGM (later Amazon MGM Studios) films outside the United States, including on home entertainment.
 The contract included joint participation of both companies for marketing, advertising, publicity, film distribution, and relationship with exhibitors for future MGM titles.
+The deal was concluded in 2025 when Sony Pictures Releasing International took over international distribution of Amazon MGM titles beginning with After the Hunt.